 Room M1-72A, McLennan Library Building

-Responsible for teaching, learning, and research support in the Humanities and Social Sciences, with liaison responsibilities for the Department of Political Science; specialised reference and instruction support in geospatial information discovery and access, with specific responsibility for the Library’s map collection.
+Responsible for teaching, learning, and research support in the Humanities and Social Sciences, with liaison responsibilities for the School of Urban Planning and the Department of Political Science; specialised reference and instruction support in geospatial information discovery and access, with specific responsibility for the Library’s map collection.

 ▪︎ Master of Information Studies in Archival Studies, University of Toronto, 2006